 Dredging generally involves the enhancement or preservation of navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
 The U.S. dredging market consists of three primary types of work: capital, beach nourishment and maintenance.
 The Company's bid market is defined as the population of domestic projects on which it bid or could have bid if not for capacity constraints ("bid market").
-Across the three segments of the dredging industry, the Company achieved the leading U.S. market share of projects awarded within its bid market, averaging 37% over the last three years.
-In addition, the Company is the only U.S. dredging service provider with significant international operations.
-Foreign contracts accounted for an average of 18% of its dredging contract revenues over the last three years.
-The Company's fleet of 25 dredges, 25 material transportation barges, two drillboats, and numerous other specialized support vessels is the largest and most diverse fleet in the U.S. The Company estimates the replacement cost of its fleet to be in excess of \$1.0 billion in the current market.
+The Company achieved a combined U.S. market share of the projects awarded within its bid market of 36%, 31% and 43% in 2006, 2005 and 2004, respectively.
+In addition, the Company is the only U.S. dredging service provider with significant international operations, which averaged 18% of its dredging contract revenues over the last three years.
+The Company's fleet of 27 dredges, 25 material transportation barges, two drillboats, and numerous other specialized support vessels is the largest and most diverse fleet in the U.S. The Company estimates its fleet would cost in excess of \$1.0 billion to build in the current market.

-Domestic Dredging Operations

-Over its 117-year history, the Company has grown to be a leader in each of its primary dredging activities in the U.S.
+Domestic Dredging Operations.
+Over its 116-year history, the Company has grown to be a leader in each of its primary dredging activities in the U.S., including:

-Capital (approximately 34% of 2006 dredging revenues).
+· Capital (approximately 34% of 2006 dredging revenues).
 Capital dredging projects are primarily port expansion projects, which involve the deepening of channels to allow access by larger, deeper draft ships and the providing of land fill for building additional port facilities.
 Capital projects also include other land reclamations, trench digging for pipes, tunnels and cables, and other dredging related to the construction of breakwaters, jetties, canals and other marine structures.
 Although capital work can be impacted by budgetary constraints and economic conditions, these projects typically generate an immediate economic benefit to the ports and surrounding communities.
 The Company's bid market share of total U.S. capital projects averaged 41% over the last three years.